Plant CSA

 Shares are available starting mid-February.

-Porch pickup at my place (SE Vancouver, Ellsworth neighborhood) happens whenever works for you—just give me a day or so of notice.
+Porch pickup at my place (Ellsworth neighborhood in SE Vancouver) happens every other Sunday and/or as needed.
 If you’re choosing your own plants, I’ll have Sundays available for that.

-Vancouver Farmers Market pickup is Saturdays starting 2/21/26.
+Vancouver Farmers Market pickup begins on Saturdays starting 2/21/26.

-After you order, I’ll email you closer to planting time with pickup date and location options.
+After you order, I’ll email you with additional details and information.

 Why Join?

-• Varieties chosen for the PNW — grown in better soil, timed to the season, selected for flavor and resilience.
+- Varieties chosen for the PNW — grown in organic soil, timed to the season, selected for flavor and resilience.

 Who It’s For